Marquise Brown Player Prop Bets for NFL Week 18 | Baltimore vs. Pittsburgh 1/9/2022

 Matchup vs. Pittsburgh

-- In his five matchups against the Steelers, Brown's 36 receiving yards average is 28.5 less than his over/under for Sunday's game (64.5).
+- Brown has averaged 36 receiving yards per game in his five career matchups against the Steelers, 28.5 fewer than his over/under for Sunday's game.

 - Brown, in five matchups, had a touchdown catch three times.
 But he did not have multiple TDs in any of those games.